Breast cancer is the most common cancer for Kiwi women and the third most common cancer overall

 - An aging population – simply getting older increases the risk for most cancers

-- Lifestyle factors, such as increase alcohol consumption and the rise of obesity rates
+- Lifestyle factors, such as increased alcohol consumption and the rise of obesity rates

 - Having children at an older age, and having fewer children, along with a reduction in breastfeeding rate